-This first photo is the bag that created this hub.
-It’s new owner is delighted to use it when she goes to Gamecocks ball games.
+The first photo below is the bag that created this hub.
+Its new owner is delighted to use it when she goes to Gamecocks ball games.

 Hope you enjoyed this tutorial and that it helps you design and make one for yourself or for a gift.
 I promise, it’s a no-fail present!